 JEE Main, being one of the toughest exams in India, is quite a challenge to crack.
 Even well-prepared students fumble at the time of taking the exam, just because their approach to questions is not right.

 While in-depth conceptual knowledge and clarity might make a candidate feel completely prepared, exercising the tips and tricks to mark correct answers for Multiple Choice Questions saves both time and effort.

 In JEE, all questions are multiple-choice based.
 The multiple-choice questions have 4 choices, out of which sometimes only one or two options are correct.
 Students would be required to select the correct option for every question and score marks.

 While a lot of candidates seem comfortable answering Multiple Choice Based questions, similar options for a question could confuse them.
-To answer correctly, students must have an in-depth understanding of specific topic(s).
+To answer correctly, students must have an in-depth understanding of a specific topic(s).

 To begin with, tackling such challenging questions, the student should read and understand the question properly.
 Once that is done, choosing the right answer becomes very important, since a wrong answer might result in marks getting deducted.